Electricity and Magnetism

 The electric field strength generated by a point charge can be calculated using the formula

-The same case can be applied to charged objects since these also have electric potential energy by virtue of their position in an electric field and work must be exerted to the charged particles against the charged objects’ electric field.
+The same case can be applied to charged objects since these also have electric potential energy by virtue of their position in an electric field, and work must be exerted on the charged particles against the charged objects’ electric field.

 ΔV = ΔPEelectric/q

 When charges move, it is not only the electric potential energy that can be described but the flow itself.
-The flow of electric charge is known as the electric current, and it is measured in amperes (A) which is equal to 1 coulomb of charge per second.
+The flow of electric charge is known as the electric current, measured in amperes (A) equal to 1 coulomb of charge per second.

 The motion of charges can also be opposed, depending on the property of the material and its dimension.
 This ability is called resistance which is the ratio of electric potential to current.
 This is measured in ohms (Ω).

 Everything that needs electricity, from the light in your house to the gadgets that allow you to study this reviewer, is powered by a circuit.

 A circuit is a series of electrical components such as batteries, bulbs, switches, resistors, and others connected in a complete loop.